 Warning: Cannot modify header information - headers already sent by (output started at /customers/e/d/c/cbqwokfrj/webroots/r576718/index.php:3) in /customers/e/d/c/cbqwokfrj/webroots/r576718/wp-content/plugins/wp-rocket/inc/classes/Buffer/class-cache.php on line 212

 We can perform a variety of tasks in Attrack, covering all aspects of the value chain.

 Experience has shown that the final processed data can vary significantly depending on the choice of processing parameters and calibration values.
-Probably, results also vary with other software packages due to different code implementations of the same principal algorithms.
+Results may also vary from other software packages due to differences in the choice of algorithms and perhaps also in the implementation of similar algorithms.
+The ability to detect and reduce anomalous behavior in the records (time series) can also matter.
 Our experience is that processing variations often are as large as the estimated total error.
-Either processing errors are underestimated, the total error is underestimated, or both.

 The input models, parameters and computations are managed through the user interface.
 The results can be displayed in map view or in cuts through the model.
 Results are written to an Attrack-internal file, which can be used for subsequent analysis.

 A project’s stations are loaded and can be displayed in map view.
 A sequence of measurements is defined by clicking on stations on the map, or by importing an existing survey as a list of station names.
 Parameters for acquisition progress (speed of vessel/vehicle, speed of ROV, set-up time, measurement duration) are defined to calculate the calendar time of each measurement.
 Statistical noise parameters are set, with several options.
 Simulated gravity / depth data with a noise realisation is stored in an internal format for subsequent use in the processing module.

 We can read a variety of formats in Attrack, and perform the full chain of data processing steps.
 All parameters of the processing flow are selected, stored and can be seen in the user interface.
 Many QC tools are available at various levels in the processing flow.